birg81/teachingCodeRepo/AS-2023-2024/3X-TPIST/readme.md

 # Welcome to the TPIST Folder! 🚀

 ## Description
-This is the place where you'll find all the amazing code examples related to our TPSIT course.
+This space is where you'll find all the amazing code examples related to our TPSIT course.
 In this folder, you'll embark on a journey into the world of computer science, learn to create stunning web pages, use CSS files, harness the power of Bootstrap, and add magic with JavaScript code.

 ## Organization
-Every example we've covered in class is neatly organized into folders, each labeled with the lesson date and, if needed, a descriptive name.
+Every example we've covered in class is neatly organized into folders, each labelled with the lesson date and, if needed, a descriptive name.
-This makes it easy to find exactly what you're looking for.
+The aim is to make it easy to find exactly what you're looking for.

 ## Contents
 Here, you'll find examples of: